 Who are we?

-An Icelandic and German couple, who studied in the Netherlands and is now living in Melbourne, Australia.
+An Icelandic and German couple, who studied in the Netherlands/ Australia and is now moving to Munich for 2 years.

 Confused?
 No worries, it's complicated :)